Khovanskii bases, higher rank valuations and tropical geometry: Valuations from prime cones

 Finally, let us assume that the algebra $A$ is positively graded, i.e. $A = \bigoplus_{i \geq 0} A_i$, and the algebra generating set $\B$ consists of homogeneous elements of degree $1$.
 It follows that $I$ is a homogeneous ideal and moreover the vector $(-1, \ldots, -1)$ belongs to the lineality space of $I$ and hence lies in every cone in the Gr\"obner fan of $I$.
 Thus, we can take the vector $\u_1 \in {\bf u}$ to be $(-1, \ldots, -1)$.
-In this case, one observes that the valuation $\v_{\w}$ constructed above is such that for every $0 \neq f \in A$, the first component of $\v_\w(f)$ is $-\deg(f)$.
-(Thus after dropping the minus sign in $-\deg(f)$, the valuation $\v_M$ is of the form \eqref{equ-intro-v-degree}.)
+In this case, one observes that the valuation $\v_{\w}$ constructed above is such that for every $0 \neq f \in A$, the first component of $\v_\w(f)$ is $-\deg(f)$ (after dropping the minus sign, the valuation $\v_M$ is of the form \eqref{equ-intro-v-degree}).
+In particular, $\v_\w$ is a subductive valuation (see Example \ref{ex-graded-alg-max-well-ordered}(1)).
+Moreover, Proposition \ref{primeconeadapted} below shows it has an adapted basis.
+The following is an immediate corollary of Proposition \ref{prop-val-from-cone}(3) and Proposition \ref{prop-S-lin-iso}. \begin{corollary} With notation as above we have the following: \begin{itemize} \item[(1)] The Newton-Okounkov body $\Delta(A, \v_{\w})$ is the convex hull of the column vectors of $M$ (recall that the $i$-th column vector of $M$ coincides with $\v_{\w}(b_i)$). \item[(2)] Up to linear isomorphism, the convex body $\Delta(A, \v_\w)$ depends only on $C$. \end{itemize} \end{corollary}